taokann/WeBash/README.md

  * Authors: taokann.one and colivier74
  * If you're a new WeBash contributor and worked on this file, please add your name here.
  *
- * This file is part of the WeBash project with is released under the terms of GNU General Public License V3.0.
+ * This file is part of the WeBash project with is released under the terms of GNU Affero General Public License V3.0.
- * You should have received a copy of the GNU General Public License along with WeBash.
+ * You should have received a copy of the GNU Affero General Public License along with WeBash.
 If not, see <https://www.gnu.org/licenses/>.
  */
 ```